-It is a requirement for candidates to submit an element of work for each of the following: Practical Classes; Industrial Visits; Engineering & Society Coursework (or substitution); Team Design Project; Advanced Characterisation of Materials or Introduction to Modelling in Materials.
-For the Practical Classes and Industrial Visits, the element of work comprises a set of reports: reports on four Industrial Visits and reports on twelve Practical Classes.
+It is a requirement for candidates to submit an element of coursework for each of the following: Practical Classes; Industrial Visits; Engineering & Society Coursework (or substitution); Team Design Project; Advanced Characterisation of Materials or Introduction to Modelling in Materials.
+For the Practical Classes and Industrial Visits, the element of coursework comprises a set of reports: reports on four Industrial Visits and reports on twelve Practical Classes.
 In these cases, a candidate must submit a report for each visit/practical in order to satisfy the examiners.
-Failure to complete satisfactorily the relevant element of Materials Coursework normally will constitute failure of Part I of the Second Public Examination.
+Failure to complete satisfactorily one or more elements of Materials Coursework normally will constitute failure of Part I of the Second Public Examination.
 Further details about this are provided in the Course Handbook.

-3.6 Penalties for late or non-submission
+3.6 Late- or non-submission of elements of coursework